matthew3hansen/DSA_Project_3/README.md

 - [Python3.8](https://www.python.org/downloads/)

-### Install
+### Pygame Installion tips
 We recomend installing pygame to avoid any conflicts with running the simulator.
-There has been some issues with Mac OS runnning pygame this forum might help (https://stackoverflow.com/questions/52718921/problems-getting-pygame-to-show-anything-but-a-blank-screen-on-macos-mojave)
+There has been some issues with runnning pygame on MacOS so this forum might help with the installation (https://stackoverflow.com/questions/52718921/problems-getting-pygame-to-show-anything-but-a-blank-screen-on-macos-mojave)

 ### Running the Program